Boox CLI

 boox-cli train <source> [destination] [options]

-: (Optional) The path where the trained data will be saved.
+<source>: The path to your dataset file (JSON format).[destination]: (Optional) The path where the trained data will be saved.
 Defaults to the current directory.

 Options: